Back to School Nutrition Guide and Recipe round up

 Here are some simple breakfast ideas to incorporate the good sources above:

 - Overnight oats: This is one of my favorites - Prep this the night before and warm it up in the morning or serve it cold.
 You can play with countless flavor combinations to keep things fun.
 Here's what I normally do.
+For myself, I sometimes add in a scoop of protein powder to bump up the protein content.
+My kids don't need that.

 - Chia pudding: Similar to overnight oats, flavor this with any fruits of choice or nuts/seeds combination.
 One of my favorites is a strawberry chia parfait.
 I have a recipe in my ebook.